Low-Level API

 of the benchmarks parameter in a binary_benchmark_group.
 You can choose any

-name instead of group, we just have used group throughout the examples.
+name instead of group; group is used throughout the examples.

-in the examples because it is more informative for benchmarking starters.
+verbose variant in the examples because it is more informative for benchmarking

 Furthermore, the #[library_benchmark] macro correlates with

-The parameters of the macros are now functions in the respective structs.
-The
+parameters of the macros are now functions in the respective structs.
+The return

-return value of the benchmark function, the gungraun::Command, is now
+value of the benchmark function, the gungraun::Command, is now also a function

-commands with gungraun::Bench::command behaves exactly the same way as
+with gungraun::Bench::command behaves exactly the same way as the #[benches]

-the #[benches] attribute.
-So, the file parameter of #[benches] is a part
+attribute.
+So, the file parameter of #[benches] is a part of

-of gungraun::Bench and can be used with the gungraun::Bench::file
+gungraun::Bench and can be used with the gungraun::Bench::file function.

 a few steps with the binary_benchmark_attribute! macro as shown below.
 The